OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 # Runtime for UI-less Excel custom functions

-Custom functions that do not use a task pane (UI-less custom functions) use a JavaScript runtime which is designed to optimize performance of calculations.
-TAPIs that you can use to perform common web-based actions within custom functions such as requesting external data or exchanging data over a persistent connection with a server.
+Custom functions that do not use a task pane (UI-less custom functions) use a JavaScript runtime that is designed to optimize performance of calculations.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 [!include[Shared runtime note](../includes/shared-runtime-note.md)]

-The JavaScript runtime also provides access to new APIs in the `OfficeRuntime` namespace that can be used within custom functions or by other parts of an add-in to store data or display a dialog box.
-This article describes how to use these APIs within custom functions and also outlines additional considerations to keep in mind as you develop custom functions.
+This JavaScript runtime provides access to APIs in the `OfficeRuntime` namespace that can be used by UI-less custom functions and the task pane to store data or display a dialog box.

 ## Requesting external data

-Within a custom function, you can request external data by using an API like [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or by using [XmlHttpRequest (XHR)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.
+Within a UI-less custom function, you can request external data by using an API like [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or by using [XmlHttpRequest (XHR)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.

-Within the JavaScript runtime used by custom functions, XHR implements additional security measures by requiring [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and simple [CORS](https://www.w3.org/TR/cors/).
+Within the JavaScript runtime used by UI-less custom functions, XHR implements additional security measures by requiring [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and simple [CORS](https://www.w3.org/TR/cors/).

 Note that a simple CORS implementation cannot use cookies and only supports simple methods (GET, HEAD, POST).
 Simple CORS accepts simple headers with field names `Accept`, `Accept-Language`, `Content-Language`.
 You can also use a `Content-Type` header in simple CORS, provided that the content type is `application/x-www-form-urlencoded`, `text/plain`, or `multipart/form-data`.